one-in-million/Video_Analyser/README.md

 Provides a functional, deployable UI with minimal code, adhering to the requirement to keep the UI "extremely simple."

-Structure & Secrets
+Structure & Resilience

-Modular core/ package and .env
+Modular backend/ package & Exponential Backoff

-Enforces separation of concerns, ensures Python proficiency, and follows security best practices by keeping the API key out of the source code.
+Ensures separation of concerns and guarantees the application retries API calls gracefully upon encountering server overload errors (503/429).

 Setup and Installation

-0. Install Prerequisites: ffmpeg and ffprobe (MANDATORY)

-The yt-dlp library requires the external FFmpeg suite to extract and convert audio files.
-You must install this system utility and ensure it is accessible in your system's PATH.

-Windows (via Chocolatey or manually):

-# If using Chocolatey package manager:
+0. Install System Prerequisites (FFmpeg / youtube-dl)

+This tool relies on external binaries for media processing.
+You must install one of the following on your operating system:

-choco install ffmpeg
+Windows (via Chocolatey): choco install ffmpeg

-Alternatively, download the binaries from ffmpeg.org and add the /bin directory to your system's PATH.

-macOS (via Homebrew):

-brew install ffmpeg
+macOS (via Homebrew): brew install ffmpeg

-Linux (Debian/Ubuntu):

-sudo apt update
-sudo apt install ffmpeg
+Linux (or Streamlit Cloud Environment): Requires the ffmpeg or youtube-dl system package.
+This is handled automatically by the deployment configuration file (packages.txt).

-1. Clone the repository (or set up the directory)
+1. Clone the repository

 git clone <repository-link>
-cd VideoInsightAnalyzer
+cd AI-Video-Analyzer-Template

 2. Create and Activate Virtual Environment